theTisrock/vanillajs/EasyHTTP/notes.md

 I feel that allowing the API user to control what is done with the response is better.

 Should they control the XHR object?
 I think not.

+In any case, a library should make the devs life easier.